ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

-For any connection ID for which the proxy has sent an acknowledgement, any mappings for the connection ID last until either endpoint sends a close capsule or the entire HTTP request stream closes.
+For any connection ID for which the proxy has sent an acknowledgement, any mappings for the connection ID last until either endpoint sends a close capsule or the either side of the HTTP stream closes.

 A client that no longer wants a given Connection ID to be forwarded by the proxy sends a CLOSE_CLIENT_CID or CLOSE_SERVER_CID capsule.